veronikakontos/veronikakontos/README.md

 ## Hi, I am Veronika and I am a FULL STACK DEVELOPER.
 ## I have a UPWORK account.
-If you need help and looking for professionals who can deliver successful jobs on time and the way you need it, you found the right person.
+If you need help and looking for a professional who can deliver successful jobs on time and the way you need it, you found the right person.
 Send me a message or email, I will get back to you soon.
 ![](github.jpeg)

 # ABOUT ME: